rajashekarkasturi/document-redactor/README.md

 3. **Advanced Intelligence: GenAI & OCR Integration** GenAI for Superior PII Detection: Replace or augment regex-based PII detection with fine-tuned Named Entity Recognition (NER) models from platforms like Hugging Face or spaCy.
 This would drastically improve accuracy, reduce false positives/negatives, and allow for the detection of more nuanced sensitive data (e.g., company-specific project codenames).
-OCR for Scanned Documents: Integrate an OCR engine (Tesseract, Amazon Textract, Google Vision API or OSS Vision Models) to process image-based (scanned) PDFs.
+OCR for Scanned Documents: Integrate an OCR engine (Tesseract, Amazon Textract, Google Vision API or Opensource Vision Models) to process image-based (scanned) PDFs.
 The OCR output would be fed into the redaction engine, making the solution universally applicable to all PDF types.